 The wake results for a turbine exposed to inflow shear are shown at the bottom of Figure 5.
 The turbulence level $TI_C$ =10.0% is the same as in test case B, but shear is present in the inflow.
 Despite the sheared inflow the wake shapes for all three yaw angles and both downstream distances are observed to be very similar to those of test case B. The normalized velocity levels as well as the inner structure of the wake are almost identical.
-The influence of shear is however only investigated at high inflow turbulence levels, which does not allow for any conclusions at lower inflow turbulence levels.
 In the freestream region outside the wake the shear is clearly visible, especially the lower half.
 Compared to test case B, the wake of the tower is detectable in test case C. The tower wake recovery seems to be slower as the freestream fluid near the tunnel floor contains less kinetic energy in test case C.